-As with many viral infections, those who recover from EVD develop antibodies which then confer a degree of protection against further exposure to Ebola virus.
-One of the Ebola treatment approaches being studied is the infusion of plasma from recently infected and recovered individuals: convalescent or immune plasma.
-The antibodies present in the plasma would neutralise virus circulating in an infected individual, helping to reduce viral load and consequently reduce the load on the individual's immune system, with the overall aim of helping to ensure recovery.
-Individuals who have been laboratory proven to have been recently infected and recovered from EVD may be eligible to donate immune/ convalescent plasma for use in the treatment of individuals with EVD.
-Since the donations would normally be taken after recent recovery, such donors/ donations will require appropriate risk assessment for other infections such as malaria.
+As with many viral infections, those who recover from EVD develop antibodies which then may confer a degree of protection against further exposure to Ebola virus.
+One of the Ebola treatment approaches has been the infusion of plasma from recently infected and recovered individuals: convalescent or immune plasma.
+In theory, the antibodies present in the plasma would neutralise virus circulating in an infected individual, helping to reduce viral load and consequently reduce the load on the individual's immune system, with the overall aim of helping to ensure recovery.
+Individuals who have been laboratory proven to have been recently infected and recovered from EVD may be eligible to donate immune/convalescent plasma for use in the treatment of individuals with EVD.